vbhat1976/terraform-workshop/exercises/07/README.md

 doesn't exist.
 Terraform is making the related API call to try and create the object, but AWS can't do it because the bucket in which we're trying to put the object either doesn't exist or we don't own it, so we get this error passed back to us.

-One other thing worth noting: did it all fail?
+One other thing worth noting–Did everything fail?

 ```
 aws_s3_bucket_object.a_resource_that_will_fail: Creating...